 In all these options, it's advisable to put the spices in a bag (muslin or cheesecloth).
 Grinding the spices releases their fragrance and gives you more surface areas of spice to cook in the broth.
 The roasting action by itself also releases the fragrance and oil of the spices as they are heated up.
 As you can see, combining grinding and roasting in option 4 above will give you a very strong and quick kick of spice flavors at the shortest time possible.

 So with all that said, and taking into account all other variables, I’d recommend you follow your recipe, and test the spice method to see what works best for you.
 If you decide to use option 4, I would say 30-45 minutes should be a good start, while you keep checking to see if it's at a point where the taste and fragrance are what you want.
 And depending on your pot size and other variables, increase or reducing your spice time appropriately in future pots.

 I hope this help others in making the best pho possible, at home or in their restaurant.

-If you have other methods or ideas to suggest, I'd love to hear about them.
-Share them in the comment section below.
+Have other time-tested methods or ideas?
+Please share them in the comment section below.